-Dr Flavio Toxvaerd is a University Lecturer at the Faculty of Economics, University of Cambridge and a fellow of Clare College.
+Dr Flavio Toxvaerd is a University Associate Professor at the Faculty of Economics, University of Cambridge and a fellow of Clare College.
 He holds degrees from the University of Copenhagen (BSc Economics, MSc Economics), the London School of Economics (MSc Econometrics and Mathematical Economics) and the London Business School (PhD Economics).
 Since 2017, he has acted as an Associate Editor of the European Economic Review and been a member of the Academic Panel of the Competition and Markets Authority, UK.

 Before joining the University of Cambridge, he held positions at Universidade Nova de Lisboa (post doctoral researcher) and at the Department of Economics, Hebrew University of Jerusalem (tenure track lecturer) where he was also affiliated with the Center for the Study of Rationality.
 He has held a number of fellowships, including a British Academy Mid-Career Fellowship and a Cambridge Endowment for Research in Finance Fellowship.